vargiuscuola/vs-bash-std-library/REFERENCE-lock.md

 ### Exit codes

-* **0**: Lock is removed and associated process is already terminated or successfuly killed
+* **0**: Lock is removed and process holding it is already terminated or successfuly killed
-* **1**: Cannot kill process associated to lock
+* **1**: Cannot kill the process holding to lock
-* **2**: Lock file cannot be deleted, but associated process is already terminated or successfully killed
+* **2**: Lock file cannot be deleted, but process that held is already terminated or successfully killed

 ## lock_release()

 Release lock if current process own it.
+  **This function is not concurrent safe.**

 ### Aliases